 Catie knows that muscle tension is a huge trigger for her own migraines, so she incorporates a stretching routine into her day and gets massages frequently, in addition to other tactics she uses to minimize stress.

 “I try to get plenty of sleep,” she says.
 “I try not to overload myself with plans, and I use almost all of my vacation days to reduce stress.”

 Of course, there are times that simply knowing and avoiding factors that can cause your migraines isn’t enough.
 That’s why Heather is adamant about finding an effective migraine treatment that works for you.

 “Medication can do wonders.
 Because of my effective triptan medication, I’m often able to power through migraines if I take my medication right away.”

 Heather advises others to keep extra medication on themselves at all times, and in the places you frequent the most—like your desk at work, and in your car—and to stay prepared: “Never wait until your last pill to get a refill!”

 Sarah, 28, suffers from visual auras, and knows she must accept that when she gets a migraine, everything else must wait.

 “I've learned not to fight it, even if that means just lying in a dark room for four hours.”

 Heather also advises others to comes to terms with the fact that, sometimes, migraine will win.
 “If a migraine gets the better of me—the medication didn’t work or I didn’t medicate in time—I drink a lot of water, try to massage my neck, and when possible, try to sleep,” she says.
 “But on a higher level, I just accept that this is something I have to deal with.”

-Of course, everyone is affected by, and responds to their condition differently.
+But, of course, everyone is affected by, and responds to their condition differently.
 What works for your friends or relatives might not work for you.
 If it feels like your migraines are sabotaging your lifestyle, speak to a Cove doctor about effective treatment options and coping strategies that may work for you.